-Will you both share legal custody, which means you are both responsible for the welfare and upbringing of your children, or does one parent have sole legal custody?
-Sole custody means that one parent has legal authority over the children and may make medical decisions for the child, raise them in a certain religion, allow them to participate in certain extracurricular activities, and more.
+Will you both share legal custody, which means you are both responsible for the welfare and upbringing of your children or does one parent have sole legal custody?
+Sole custody means that one parent has legal authority over the children and may make medical decisions for the children, raise them in a certain religion, allow them to participate in certain extracurricular activities, and more.

 Physical Custody Arrangement

 What will the living arrangement of the children be?
 Will both parents share joint physical custody, meaning the children live with each parent, or will the children live full time with one parent who retains sole physical custody?
 In a joint custody situation, which parent will serve as the primary caregiver for the children?

 If the parents share joint custody of the children, what will the children's living arrangements look like?
 In this section, you'll clarify your parenting time schedule.
-Some parents agree to a 50/50 custody plan where the children live with each parent for an equal amount of time.
+Some parents agree to a 50/50 parenting schedule where the children live with each parent for an equal amount of time.
 Other parents prefer that the children have a “home base” where they live most of the time.
-This may look more like a 70/30 custody arrangement, or even an 80/20 arrangement.
+This parenting time schedule may look more like a 70/30 custody arrangement, or even an 80/20 arrangement.

-The custody schedule should address large school breaks, vacations, and holidays.
+The custody schedule should address school schedules, school breaks, vacations, and holidays.

 Medical and Healthcare Decisions

 If the parents share joint legal custody of the children, how will the parents make medical decisions on behalf of the children?
-Who will take them to the doctor or dentist and who will cover the costs of these appointments?
+Who will take a sick child to the doctor or make dentist appointments, and who will cover the costs of medical care?
 These facts should be included in the child custody plan.

 Most parents have their own parenting style as well as strong opinions on how they would like to raise their children.
 Parents can add specific parenting stipulations to their child custody plan, such as how to discipline children, extracurricular activities the children can or cannot join, whether parents can drink or use tobacco in front of children, etc. Even something as small as a specific bedtime routine can be added if it is important to one or both parents.
 Some parents also add a prohibition against speaking negatively about the other parent or trying to turn the children against the other parent.

 How will the parents communicate with one another about the child custody plan?
 Your parenting plan should include what types of decisions will require approval from the other parent as well as what form of communication you will use.
 Will a parent need to notify the other parent about certain things, such as a planned vacation with the children, signing them up for a new activity, or introducing them to a new partner?
-How much notice should a parent give if they can’t care for the children during their designated days, want to switch holidays, or want to take the children on a trip?
+How much notice should a parent give if they can't care for the children during their designated days, want to switch holidays, or want to take the children on a trip?

-What happens if a parent wishes to relocate or needs to relocate for a job?
+What happens if a parent wishes to move closer to family or needs to relocate for a job?

 Child Support and Taxes

 In this section, you'll need to figure out which parent will be paying child support and what formula will be used to determine the amount of child support.
-If you are the parent paying child support, it’s a good idea to include language that allows you to lower your child support responsibility if you should lose your job or face surprise expenses, like large medical bills.
+If you are the parent paying child support, it's a good idea to include language that allows you to lower your child support responsibility if you should lose your job or face surprise expenses, like large medical bills.
 In this section, you can also mention which parent will include the children on their taxes.